trisha-singh/AngularFacebook/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Modules Imported

+In `main.ts` file :
+	- enableProdMode from '@angular/core'
+	- platformBrowserDynamic from '@angular/platform-browser-dynamic'
+	- AppModule from './app/app.module'
+	- environment from './environments/environment'

+In `test.ts` file :
+	- zone.js/testing
+	- getTestBed from '@angular/core/testing'
+	- BrowserDynamicTestingModule from '@angular/platform-browser-dynamic/testing'
+	- platformBrowserDynamicTesting from '@angular/platform-browser-dynamic/testing'

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.